 Lost in the mountains latent echo, in its overwhelming vastness and on the cold peaks covered by ice and snow, where the spirit flows like water into the rocks and releases from the imposed prison...
 It is maybe there where we revive and where our smallness to the world make us remember what is our real place and that things we are an immanent part of.
 It is in the journey to the clouds, on its ephemeral beauty, on its forms and elegance where I find the harmony that caresses the hills, plays with textures on the stone, with light on valleys and lakes reflections.
 It is in the lush woods and its paths, it’s in its darkness, where I find the mystery that fuels my curiosity.
 In the freefall of a cascade, in its sober roar turned into white silk....It is there where I find the real silence, where I find the everlasting truth.
 It is in the twisted trunk of a tree asleep in the middle of a steppe, in its centenary loneliness, it is in memory of a thousand twilights where I find wisdom.

 I am a traveler, an explorer of world looking for an essence, for a meaning, for himself.
 Is my camera which reflects that journey, that searching of the essence that binds us to the world, to nature, to air.
 I think that real freedom is not getting where we propose, but starting a journey without setting a destination.

-I do most of my work on film support with a medium format camera Hasselblad 500C/M that accompanies every new project I start.
-For me, the richness and depth that it offers in black and white the film is not reached by any digital sensor to date, and the same thing happens with the photosensitive papers when compared with the inkjet prints.
-In addition, the classic photographic process, without mediation of computers, offers a more handcrafted approach and a sense to the photography, resulting in copies of the most hight quality, that reflect the care and detail in each of the steps that give rise to its elaboration.
+I do my work on film, mainly in a 6x6 cm medium format and a 4x5 '' large format.
+For me, the richness and depth that offers black and white film is not reached by any digital sensor to date, and the same thing happens with the photosensitive fiber papers when are compared with inkjet prints.
+In addition, the classic photographic process, without mediation of computers, offers a more handcrafted approach and a sense to the photography, resulting in prints of the most hight quality, which reflect the care and detail in each of the steps that give rise to their elaboration.